-It is anticipated that the award selection will be completed by June 2025.
-It is expected that awards will be made in Fiscal Year 2025.

-DOE is interested in seeing projects supported under this NOFO begin work by August 2025.
+It is anticipated that the award selection will be completed by July 2025.
+DOE is interested in seeing projects supported under this NOFO begin work by September 1, 2025.

 1. Notice of Selection for Award Negotiation

 Applicants Selected for Award Negotiation Notification: DOE will notify applicants selected for award negotiation.
 This notice of selection for award negotiation is not an authorization for the applicant/recipient to begin performance.